-Because the ex-charter yacht market is so varied, it attracts a broad range of customers, explains Bingham.
+Because the ex-charter yacht market is so varied, it attracts a broad range of customers looking for a second hand boat, explains Bingham.
 “Yachts do come on the market that have been chartered for 20 years or more.
 That I think attracts some [people] who want something for nothing, so we do see people that aren’t realistically going to buy from us.
 What we tend to sell, at the five-year point, is a clear prospect and the yacht still has a significant value in it.”

 However, he points out that charter companies are not immune to the increased demand for new yachts that other sectors of the market are experiencing.
 “Due to our own supply of new yachts being restricted in 2022, we are also hanging onto some a bit longer than we used to.”

 The business model charter companies use, not owning yachts but instead relying on external owners, largely dictates the ex-charter yacht market, explains Estelle Cockroft.
 “With returns up to 9% per annum, buying a yacht from new and putting it into charter is an appealing prospect, but the value of the investment returned at the end of the agreement varies a lot.
 If an owner from new gets 55% of the invested value back when the yacht is handed back to them, or it is sold onto the ex-charter market, I would say they are probably doing quite well.